Abdul (Hajjy) Sherafghanzadah - Master Tailor & Cleaners

 For 23 years Ray has been sharing his Sheppard.

-It would be safe to say that Richard is a busy guy.
-He owns The Only Cuisine Restaurant in Sheppard East Village with a partner, he runs a basketball camp for 100 students, and he is the President of an association from his hometown in northern China.
+Richard and his partners own TASTE OF WESTERN CHINA Restaurant in Sheppard East Village.
+With a partner, he runs a basketball camp for 100 students, and he is the President of an association from his hometown in northern China.

 That means 7 days a week he is busy doing something.